Ridhi-Garg1/Cartify/README_Cartify.md

-# 🛍️ ShopNest – MERN Stack eCommerce Website
+# 🛍️ Cartify – MERN Stack eCommerce Website

-**ShopNest** is a fully functional, production-ready eCommerce platform built with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
+**Cartify** is a fully functional, production-ready eCommerce platform built with the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 It provides a seamless shopping experience with features like product browsing, filtering, variant selection, cart management, checkout with multiple payment gateways, and a secure admin dashboard for product and order management.

 > 🔥 Deployed on **Render** (Frontend, Backend & Admin) for global accessibility.